BBai-Tips/bbai/CONVENTIONS.md

 - `bbai` should not add files that are outside the current git repo

 ## Testing & Documentation
-- Write unit tests for new functions/classes
+- Write unit tests for new functions/classes using Deno's built-in testing functionality
 - Use Hurl for API endpoint tests
 - Maintain docs/ directory
 - Use JSDoc comments for code documentation
 - Use Swagger/OpenAPI comments for API endpoint documentation
-- Create a dedicated documentation site at https://bbai.tips
+- Create a dedicated documentation site at https://bbai.tips (documentation generator to be decided)

 ## AI Integration
 - Use VoyageAI for code-specific embedding model and creating embeddings